sftpgo/docs/docs/tutorials/shares.md

 ### Configuration and inheritance

-Both fields are textareas in the user or group settings under the "Profile" section of the WebAdmin UI.
+Both fields are textareas in the user or group settings, in the "Sharing" card of the "ACLs" section of the WebAdmin UI.
 Enter one or more virtual paths separated by commas.

 When configured at the group level, both lists are inherited additively by group members and deduplicated with any user-level entries.

-:information_source: Group-level **Denied share paths** entries are enforced even when a user has the same path in their **Allowed share paths** list — the denied entry always takes precedence, so groups remain a reliable mechanism for hard share restrictions.
+:information_source: A group-level **Denied share paths** entry holds against a user-level **Allowed share paths** entry for the same path: on a tie the denied entry wins.
+A user-level allowed entry deeper than the denied path wins instead, as in the nested override example above, so a hard restriction must be reviewed against the allowed entries of the members.

+:information_source: Both filters match the virtual path of the share.
+A symbolic link placed beneath a shareable path is dereferenced, as on every other protocol, so its target is served through the share.
+Where these filters must hold, keep symbolic-link creation disabled — its default [`symlink_mode`](../config-file.md#symbolic-links-and-permissions) — and provision the shareable subtrees accordingly.

 :warning: Tightening either filter takes effect immediately, including for shares that already exist: if a previously-shared path is no longer allowed (or is now denied), the share starts returning 404 on next access until the filter is relaxed or the share is removed.